vivian-hafener-lanl/homelab/README.md

 #### Kavita - http://read.vhafener.com
 Kavita is a redundant system in case I'm bored and want something to read, but don't have my kindle or any or my other devices that have access to nextcloud.
 It's
 ![A screenshot of kavita](/readme_assets/read.png)

+## Future plans for my services:
+- [ ] Optimize Nextcloud with better caching methods
+- [ ] Add more services
+- [ ] Implement some kind of SSO

 ## Documentation referenced: